City-of-Helsinki/drupal-hdbt/README.md

 ### How to develop React apps

-Add new REACT_SEARCHES entrypoint into webpack.config.js.
+Add new REACT_SEARCHES entrypoint into theme-builder.mjs.

 Add new library to libraries.yml file.